Building RBAC in Go

 Setup

 The code examples in this tutorial can be found in this repository.
-To run each of them, navigate to the corresponding directory and run:
+To run an example type:

 Shared dependencies

-file which contains the users in our system and their roles.
+file that contains the users in our system and their respective roles.

 [